Limonen/Limonen/README.md

 - 👋 Hi, I’m @Limonen
 - 👀 I’m interested in what I'm yet to discover
-- 🌱 I’m currently learning C# and Python
+- 🌱 I’m currently learning C++ and Python
 - 📫 How to reach me: ...